thasso/pyjip/docs/source/tools_and_pipelines.rst

     done

-What happens here is that we register a new ``output`` options using the contexts :py:meth:`~jip.tools.PythonBlockUtils.add_output` function and precalate the names of the files and set them as values.
+What happens here is that we register a new ``output`` options using the contexts :py:meth:`~jip.tools.PythonBlockUtils.add_output` function, pre-calculate the names of the files and set them as values.
 Note that you can pass converter functions like, ``str``, ``int``, or ``float`` to the options :py:meth:`jip.options.Option.get` method to convert the value.